NicholasSpringer/feast-finder/README.md

 that include any of the active ingredients.
 The express backend is contained `source/server.js`.

 ## How to run the code
-To run the site, a GCP key is required to access our database of curated recipes (available upon request).
+To run the site, a GCP key is required to access our database of curated recipes.
 Save the key as `key.json` in the root directory of this repository.
 Then, run `npm run start-frontend` and `npm run start-backend` in two separate terminals.
 The site will be available at `localhost:3000`